The Brampton Files

 There was no name outside the suite.
 There was an old fashioned, decorative button I could press to announce my arrival.
 The door opened in a few seconds.

-The well-dressed receptionist gave me a half smile, confirmed my identity by looking at my driver’s license, and asked me to take a seat.
+The well-dressed receptionist gave me a half-smile, confirmed my identity by looking at my driver’s license, and asked me to take a seat.
 Her voice was a confidential whisper.
 There were only two chairs at the reception, suggesting that my host saw only a person or two at a time.
 The receptionist smoothly glided out of the room, reminding me of Wodehouse’s descriptions of Jeeves’ movements.

 I looked around.
 The reception was furnished tastefully.
 There were two abstract sculptures, but no pictures.
 There was nothing that might provide a clue on the personality of my host.
 I could see the King Street traffic through the floor-to-roof windows.
 Well-dressed office workers were marching purposefully.
 With so many purposeful people showing such urgency, it's a miracle that Canada is not yet a superpower, I thought.
 Inside the office, it was eerily quiet.
 I could hear no sound from all the rush outside.
 It made me wonder if the office had any special soundproofing done, as a spy agency might have.